NavinCJ/my-network/README.md

-# Basic Sample Business Network
+# My Commodity Trading network

 > This is the "Hello World" of Hyperledger Composer samples, which demonstrates the core functionality of Hyperledger Composer by changing the value of an asset.